A man writing on a notebook

 Van Life versus House Life

-Many people hold the misconception that van life means being homeless.
-Not true.
-The great majority of van dwellers choose this lifestyle to save on expenses and to secure a degree of freedom and independence that was missing from their lives.
+Many people mistake the idea of van life for being homeless.
+This is not true.
+The great majority of van dwellers choose this lifestyle to save on expenses and secure a degree of freedom and independence that was missing from their lives.

 Van dwelling is not only a more economical alternative, but it also offers the opportunity to move faster toward important financial and personal goals.

-Therefore, a more accurate way to think of van dwelling is that it can be a money-saving strategy while providing an alternative lifestyle to nurture one’s passion for travel.
+Therefore, a more accurate view of van living is that it can be a money-saving strategy while providing an alternative lifestyle that nurtures one’s passion for travel.

-However, if van life is born solely out of financial necessity resulting from economic hardship, this article can help you stay grounded and make sensible, budget-conscious decisions that hopefully lead you to a faster and smoother financial recovery.
+However, if van life is born solely out of financial necessity resulting from economic hardship, this article can help you stay grounded and make sensible, frugal, and budget-conscious decisions that will hopefully lead to a faster and smoother financial recovery.

 Let’s consider how van life differs from conventional living.